jatupan1989/boomjum1989/Quick-tour-#2:-2-of-2.md

 ![www.tomshardware.com: all blocked except images](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-002-b.png)

-This is one of the nice feature of HTTP Switchboard: you can see at a glance everything the web page did load or attempted to load.
+This is one of the nice feature of HTTP Switchboard: you can see at a glance everything the web page did load or did attempt to load.